UX Design Apprenticeship UX RESEARCh & DesigN Interactive Prototyping

 Type: UX Design Apprenticeship

 Research current features to identify issues and suggest design system improvements for the proposed designs.
-The goal was to create interactive prototypes for user testing to enhance the overall end-user experience.
+The outcome was to create interactive prototypes for user testing to improve end-user experience.

 Our redesign introduces user-friendly filtering and sorting options for Actions based on their states.
 We’ve also revamped the visual representation to make it more intuitive for members to quickly identify the current state of Actions.